riskflare/go-yara/README.md

 close as sensible to the library's C-API while taking inspiration from the `yara-python` implementation.

-YARA 3.4.0 or higher is required for full functionality.
-If you need to build with YARA 3.3.0, please build with the `yara3.3` build tag.
-(The `compat-yara-3.3` branch has been removed.)
+YARA 3.5.0 or higher is required.

 ## Installation